Georgetown, Guyana: Climate

 Georgetown has a year-round hot trade-wind tropical rainforest climate (Af).
 Relative humidity fluctuates throughout the year with the highest occurring in May, June, August and December–January; these months are usually the rainiest part of the year.
 Between the months of September to November relative humidity is lower ushering in the drier season.

 Georgetown does not truly have a dry season – monthly precipitation in all 12 months is above 60 mm.
 Because of its location Georgetown's temperatures are moderated by the North-East trade winds blowing in from the North Atlantic and so it rarely sees temperatures above 31 degrees Celsius.

 Transportation

 Air

 The Cheddi Jagan International Airport (formerly Timehri Airport) acts as the major air transportation hub for the city, which is located on the right bank of the Demerara River, 41 kilometres south of Georgetown.
-Closer to the city is Ogle Airport, with a terminal facility geared to handle regional, international and inter-Caricom flights, connecting CARICOM states with the CARICOM Secretariat.
+Closer to the city is Eugene F. Correia International Airport (formerly Ogle Airport), with a terminal facility geared to handle regional, international and inter-Caricom flights, connecting CARICOM states with the CARICOM Secretariat.
 Helicopters also use this airport for the support of offshore oil and gas exploration activities.

 Land

-The four-lane East Coast Highway was completed in 2005.
+The country's first four-lane East Coast Highway was completed in 2005.
+Since then, development has occurred throughout the city, with countless new roads and avenues developed.
+The Heroes Highway was commissioned in 2022 and eased traffic congestion on the East Bank of Demerara.
+This highway will connect Mandela Avenue to the Soesdyke-Linden Highway.

-Georgetown is served by private buses.
-There is a regular coach service between Georgetown and Boa Vista in Brazil.
-The Demerara Harbour Bridge is a major crossing point.
-Taxi service is available almost everywhere along the coast including in large numbers in Georgetown.
+Georgetown is served by private buses and taxis.
+The Demerara Harbour Bridge was the city's major crossing point into neighbouring Region 3 until the October 5, 2025 commissioning of the Bharrat Jagdeo Demerara River Bridge.